rvermeulen/qlenv/README.md

 ## Installing a CodeQL CLI

 The `install` command relies on the [GitHub CLI](https://cli.github.com/) to be available on the `PATH`.

+## Specifying a version

+The command `qlenv versions` list the available versions.
+You can specify any of those versions in the environment variable `CODEQL_VERSION` or the a file `.codeql-version` that is located anywhere on the path from the current working directory up to the filesystem root.

+Use `qlenv version` to verify the current selected version, if any.

 ## Use with VS Code and the CodeQL extension